fxcm/MarketData/README.md

             •Rate (Price)

-## Note:
+### Note:
-•Losses can exceed deposits
+o	Losses can exceed deposits

-•Past performance is not indicative of future results
+o	Past performance is not indicative of future results

-•Scope of the data may vary per product
+o	Scope of the data may vary per product

-•This is for personal use and abides by our [EULA](https://www.fxcm.com/uk/forms/eula)
+o	This is for personal use and abides by our [EULA](https://www.fxcm.com/uk/forms/eula)

-•For more information, you may contact us: premiumdata@fxcm.com
+o	For more information, you may contact us: premiumdata@fxcm.com

 ## Sentiment